 NoteWant to do this tour privately?
 No problem!
 Contact us for options.

-Not all venues are open on all days - Mornington Peninsula Chocolates and Main Ridge Dairy are closed on Monday, Tuesday & Wednesday.
+Not all venues are open on all days - Red Hill Cheese are closed on Monday, Tuesday, Wednesday & Thursday.

-We’ll pick you up at your city hotel, otherwise, those staying outside of the city can meet us at St. Paul's Cathedral, Melbourne.
+We’ll pick you up at or close to your city hotel, otherwise, those staying outside of the city can meet us at the Melbourne Town Hall.